All students who are admitted into the program receive a stipend of at least $40,000 a year. Students also receive a full tuition waiver.

 Fellowships and Assistantships

 Financial support can be offered as a graduate assistantship or fellowship.
 An assistantship is a salaried position that requires the student to support a faculty member in research and/or teaching.
-Standard assistantships require a time commitment ranging from 10 hours to 13.5 hours per week.
+Standard assistantships require a time commitment averaging 13.5 hours per week.
 A fellowship is a salaried position that does not have a work requirement.
 A fellowship allows a student to devote more time to research activities.

 Graduate Assistantships provide opportunities for graduate students to work on a part-time basis under the supervision of one or more faculty members in duties related to instruction, research, or professional service.
 Students who hold graduate assistantships are required to enroll for a minimum number of credits, corresponding to the amount of their assistantship appointment.
 Graduate assistantships typically are awarded by the student’s academic department depending upon funding availability and program needs.

-Applications for graduate assistantships and fellowships are made by submitting all application materials to the department and be eligible for admission by February 1.
+Applications for graduate assistantships and fellowships are made by submitting all application materials to the department.
 The host department will identify qualified applicants and compete for resources at the College and University level.
 Historically, fellowship winners have had a high GPA (3.75 or above on a 4-point scale), outstanding test scores (680+ on the GMAT or a combined score of 1410+ on the verbal and quantitative portions of the GRE), and evidence of research potential.

 International students must have a F1 or J1 visa to receive an assistantship.